John-Njau/Delani-Studio/README.md

 # Description

- <p>This is a landing to Delani Studio.
+ <p>This is a landing page to Delani Studio.
 A website where developers build websites, maintain and update your website at a fee.</p>

 # Installation